 With Java code, replace the search input wildcards with escape brackets as shown below.

 name = name.replace("%", "[%]");

-In this little article, we learned how to escape special characters in SQL and JPQL using the ESCAPE keyword.
+In this little article, we learned about escaping the special characters in SQL and JPA using the ESCAPE keyword.
 This is helpful when we are searching for database records containing special characters.